Keep updated with phanganist.com by following our Facebook page.

 Surat Thani International Airport, which serves as a base for the Royal Thai Air Force, is both a commercial and a military airfield.

-There is only one terminal at Surat Thani Airport, which serves both domestic and foreign passengers.
+There is only one terminal at Surat Thani Airport, which serves domestic and foreign passengers.
 A million airline passengers fly through the airport each year.
 The airport can handle larger aircraft than neighbouring Krabi and Samui airports due to its relatively long runway.

 Two regular flights are also available from Surat Thani Airport to Chiang Mai International Airport in Northern Thailand, operated by one airline.

 When it comes to travel within Thailand, a flight can often be the best choice in terms of comfort and price.
 Low-cost airline fares also compare favourably to the cost of a bus or train ticket on long-distance routes such as Bangkok-Phuket or Bangkok-Chiang Mai.
-And, if you know your travel dates beforehand, you can be able to take advantage of promotional rates that make travelling cheaper than taking the bus or train.
+And, if you know your travel dates beforehand, you can take advantage of promotional rates that make travelling cheaper than taking the bus or train.

 Bangkok Airways offers flights to Chiang Mai, Sukhothai, Krabi, Koh Samui, Trat (for Koh Chang), and Udon Thani from Bangkok Suvarnabhumi.